The postgres Unix user v23.40.0

 SSH keys

-to generate and install an SSH keypair for
+TPA will use ssh-keygen to generate and install an SSH keypair for

-the postgres user, and edit .ssh/authorized_keys
+the postgres user, and edit .ssh/authorized_keys so that the instances

-in the cluster can ssh to each other as postgres
+in the cluster can ssh to each other as postgres.

 TLS certificates